exclusive: margaret zhang's short film for chanel is a celebration of youth and modernity | watch | i-D

 Since launching her site Shine By Three in 2009 (when she was 16) Margaret Zhang has matured into one of the smartest and most original style voices of her generation.
-In the years since she caught the world's eye, her distinctive take on fashion has seen her traverses the roles of stylist, photographer, consultant and creative director.
-Now, she's adding another line to her resume — director.
+In the years since she first caught the world's eye, her distinctive take on fashion has seen her traverse the roles of stylist, photographer, consultant, and creative director.
+Now, she's adding another job to her resume — director.

-For the launch of CHANEL N°5 L'EAU, a modern reinvention of the almost century old fragrance, Margaret was excited to work with the house on a short film inspired by perfumer Olivier Polge's latest creation.
-The result is a feast for the eyes and ears that truly captures the essence of the scent and we're proud to be premiering it on i-D.co.
+For the launch of CHANEL N°5 L'EAU, a modern reinvention of the almost century-old fragrance, Margaret was excited to work with the house on a short film inspired by perfumer Olivier Polge's latest creation.
+The result is a feast for the eyes and ears that truly captures the essence of the scent, and we're proud to premiere it on i-D.

-Starring the angelic Rosie Coppini, Margaret creates a world that is as true to Chanel's heritage as it is to the modern wearer.
-Speaking to Margaret about the film, she explained, "the new CHANEL N°5 L'EAU fragrance was an exciting opportunity to explore some evocative motion based on sensory experiences associated with smell.
+Starring the angelic Rosie Coppini, Margaret's film creates a world that is as true to Chanel's heritage as it is to modern viewers.
+She explains, "the new CHANEL N°5 L'EAU fragrance was an exciting opportunity to explore some evocative motion based on sensory experiences associated with smell.
 As an all new interpretation of a classic fragrance, I thought there was so much room to interpret and express the youth and freshness of the scent on camera.
-The fragrance hints at citrus, at florals, at sweet and fresh notes - all of which I referenced throughout the film without being too literal."
+The fragrance hints at citrus, at florals, at sweet and fresh notes — all of which I referenced throughout the film without being too literal."

 Margaret acknowledges that making the short film was a dream, particularly given her fond associations with the original CHANEL N°5 and the iconic imagery surrounding it.
 She told us, "I will always remember being five years old and so enthralled with Luc Besson's fantastical 1998 N°5 campaign with Estella Warren.
 The accompanying still campaign of her standing behind a wall of bottles has remained a favourite of mine, too, for its more unpolished simplicity."